 Like the YETI Hopper BackFlip, the Polar Bear Solar Bear Soft Cooler is tough, practical and keeps things cool for an impressive amount of time.
 At a fraction of the price and with a lifetime leakage guarantee, it also provides good value for money.

-- Keeps cool for 16 hours when below 60 degrees with freeze packs
+- Features: Keeps cool for 16 hours when below 60 degrees with freeze packs

 The TOURIT insulated cooler backpack comes with a wealth of extra pockets for anything else you need to carry or access quickly.
 There are two front zipper pockets for small accessories, two side bottle holders and a mesh pocket on the strap.